jmtalarn/elm-personal-site/content/posts/2017-08-18-build-publish-ionic-app-live-update-firebase-angularjs.md

 If the view state contains the todo Id it means that it already exists and the mission of the controller is retrieve it from the Firebase Array managed in the Todos factory we've seen in the previous section.
 Otherwise it will assign a new object only with the information of the current list (livelist, dump or vault category).

-As we described we use the <code>watch</code> function to listen to variable changes so we added the following code.
+As we described we use the `watch` function to listen to variable changes so we added the following code.

 ```javascript
 $scope.$watch('todo', function(newVal, oldVal) {